Vaten0x/FPGA-Bionic-Robot-Arm/README.md

 ## Overview

-This project implements a fully 3D-printed robotic hand controlled by an FPGA (DE1-SoC) using Verilog.
-The system decodes microcoded gesture instructions and sends PWM signals to five servo motors that control finger movement.
-Unlike conventional microcontroller-based control, this setup demonstrates how low-level digital logic and hardware description languages can directly control physical systems, a strong demonstration of computer architecture and embedded design.
+This project implements a bionic robot hand controlled by an FPGA (DE1-SoC) using System Verilog.

 ## Video